run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 Run:ai is comprised of two parts:

-* A control plane part, The control-plane (or 'backend'):
+* A control plane part:
-  * Typically resides on the cloud.
+  * Typically resides in the cloud.
 The health of the cloud portion of Run:ai can be viewed at [status.run.ai](https://status.run.ai){target=_blank}.
   * In _Self-hosted_ installations of Run:ai is installed on-prem.
 * One or more _GPU Clusters_.